Users

 An automatic lockout is a security precaution that prevents users from accessing Magnolia after a number of failed login attempts.

 By default, a lockout is triggered and an account is automatically disabled after N+1 failed login attempts.
 The number of failed attempts can be configured.
-No lockout is triggered when a username that does not exist is entered.
+No lockout is triggered when a username that doesn’t exist is entered.
 A lockout applies to both system and admin users, but not to public users.
 After a lockout, an administrator can re-enable the account by selecting the Enabled checkbox in the user profile.
 When a lockout occurs, this checkbox is cleared.

 Enabling the user account after an automatic lockout.